Kidney Disease: Is There Any Hope? Yes there is!

 In 1992, a retired veterinary nutritionist named Dr. Delmar Finco discovered that dogs need more protein as they aged.
 He was able to demonstrate that even in animals with kidney failure, restricting protein didn’t improve their health or longevity.
 In fact, Finco’s research proved dogs on low-protein diets develop hypoproteinemia, which is an abnormally decreased level of protein in the blood.
 This can lead to edema, nausea, vomiting, and abdominal pain.
 Plus, the dogs developed muscle wasting, became catabolic and lost weight.
 In other words, restricting protein made the animals more ill.

-NOTE: As per the above mentioned German study of high inorganic phosphorus levels in processed commercial pet food, the cat, instead, should be fed a high quality protein source from fresh, real food, like a balanced raw meat diet.
+NOTE: As per the above mentioned German study of high inorganic phosphorus levels in ultra-processed commercial pet food, the cat, instead, should be fed a high quality protein source from fresh, real food, like a balanced raw meat diet.

 Cats are obligate carnivores.
 Every cell in their body needs protein.
 Common sense would dictate that restricting protein would have a detrimental effect.
 With failing kidneys that are losing its ability to detox it is imperative that muscle mass still be present to provide the detoxification function.
 If protein has been restricted there will be less muscle mass to take over the detox processes and this will lead to a decrease quality and longevity of life.